mgutierrez32/winter2021-datamining/README.md

 File used to classify articles using a Naive Bayes Classifier.

 Given an article URL, the package will classify the article as left-leaning or right-leaning and give the probability that the article is left or right, as well as giving a score as to how extreme the article leans towards one side or the other.

+When run, this file also calls and implements the `matching_articles.py`file and returns headline of the closest CNN and FOX articles.